kc1nn4y/dbldatachallenge/README.md

         airlinetweets3.json
         ...
 ```
 If you want to make use of another dataset, please make sure that the files are in json format, every single line of the files contains a new tweet and finally make sure this data was obtained using Twitter API V1.
-Otherwise the data will very likely be incompatible with our program.
+Otherwise the data will very likely be incompatible with the current code.

 ## Installation